Khalife/ker-nel-experiments/README.md

 These modules were conceived as part of a Named entity linking problem.
 There implementation here are relatively independant.

+[Some of these modules use Spark, we are currently updating the code to provide a CPU version]

 1 - Preprocessing module

 This module is used to :